Get insider access

 Dips

-Their peaks and dips performance is adequate.
-The headphones follow their own sound profile somewhat.
-A small dip in the low-bass reduces rumbling bass frequencies, and a peak in the mid-bass adds body to basslines.
-A small dip from the high-bass into the low-mid reduces boominess and clutter from thick rhythm guitars.
-Through the rest of the mids, a series of bumps and narrow dips mostly add focus to vocals and melodic instruments.
-In the treble range, a narrow peak adds presence to vocals, but it's followed by an uneven couple of dips, which dulls and hollows out the detail and articulation of voices and cymbal hits.
-Lastly, a tall peak in the mid-treble adds sharpness and can make sibilant sounds like Ss and Ts sound painfully bright.
+Their peaks and dips performance is decent.
+The headphones follow their own sound profile somewhat well.
+A small bump in the mid-bass injects a bit of body to the bass.
+A minor dip from the high bass into the low mid reduces boominess and clutter from thick rhythm guitars.
+Through the rest of the mids, a series of bumps and narrow dips mostly add focus to vocals and melodic instruments, but these are rather small.
+In the treble range, a narrow peak adds harshness to vocals, and it's followed by an uneven couple of dips, which dulls and hollows out the detail and articulation of voices and cymbal hits somewhat.
+The tall peak in the mid-treble adds sharpness and can make sibilant sounds like Ss and Ts sound a little painfully bright.

 7.7